 Ellis lays out the goal of the software on Github :

 The goal of this project is to learn and layout a simple process for anyone in the world to create their own Private Passport Service that can be used to validate and prove the existence of other persons using nothing but available tools.

-We will prefer open source where available and we will draw on the cryptographic tools like Public Private Key Cryptography (PGP) and blockchain technology in the form of Bitcoin.
+We will prefer open-source where available and we will draw on cryptographic tools like Public-Private Key Cryptography (PGP) and blockchain technology in the form of Bitcoin.

 By doing this, we aim to give people across the world the ability to grant one another World Citizenship by virtue of their being witnessed in space and in time.
 This witnessing can be documented with photography and video, that content can be signed with PGP signatures, hashed and timestamped.
 It can then be joined with Social Network Validation services like Onename.io & Keybase.io before being plugged into more dynamic reputation systems.